The Bankrate promise

 Here’s a breakdown of FICO credit scores that are used by 90 percent of lenders and creditors to make lending decisions:

 How credit score is determined

 If you’re not in a hurry to obtain the money, it can ultimately make more sense to spend time trying to improve your credit score rather than proceed with an extremely high-interest loan.
 A few areas to focus on if you’re looking to improve your credit picture are:

 - Payment history (35 percent of your FICO score).
 Your score takes a hit if you have a pattern of missing or late credit card payments (known as delinquency).
 Payment history also incorporates the on-time payment of other debt sources, such as car and mortgage loans.

 - Credit utilization (30 percent of your FICO score).
 This is a ratio of how much available credit you have versus how much you’re currently using.
-If you have multiple cards or loans, your ratio is measured across all of these debt sources.
+Your ratio is measured across all these debt sources if you have multiple cards or loans.
 A higher ratio typically signals to lenders that offering you a loan may be risky because you may have trouble making on-time payments.

 - Types of credit (10 percent of your FICO score).
 Your score will incorporate how many different forms of credit you’ve used, including credit cards and loans — also known as your credit mix.
 The more diverse your mix (assuming you’ve been making payments on time), the more beneficial it is to your score.

 - New credit (10 percent of your FICO score).
-Your score takes into account the amount of new credit on your account and how many credit inquiries you’ve initiated in the past 12 months.
+Your score considers the new credit on your account and how many credit inquiries you’ve initiated in the past 12 months.
 Try to pace yourself when opening new accounts or applying for new loans, especially if you don’t have a long credit history.
 Applying for too many cards or loans within a short time frame can be detrimental to your score.